Vanilla Bean Waffles. Just think on that for a while, whilst you

 - Ensure the room is well ventilated as the cooking process produces steam.

 - I found 5 minutes to be the optimum time for cooking these Vanilla Bean Waffles in this waffle maker.
 Adjustments to time maybe needed if using a different brand.

 - Really enjoy the smell as the waffles are cooking – don’t be surprised if your neighbours line up at your front door!

 - After 5 minutes, wearing oven gloves, press the button to release the lid of the waffle maker.

-- I used a wooden spatula to help remove the waffles from the plates.
-They came away really easily.
-Do not use anything metallic to remove the waffles as it could scratch the non stick coating on the waffle plates.
+- Use a wooden spatula to help remove the waffles from the plates.
+They come away really easily.
+Most importantly do not use anything metallic to remove the waffles as it could scratch the non stick coating on the waffle plates.

 - Repeat adding 1/4 cup (50mls) as before to each plate.